kermitt2/entity-fishing/doc/upgradeGuide.rst

    }

-3. the option `resultLanguages` has been removed, the translated results will be provided in all languages anyway when fetching the concept information from the knowledge base.
+5. the option `resultLanguages` has been deprecated (it will be removed in the next release) because the translated results will be provided in all languages anyway when fetching the concept information from the knowledge base.

-4. The NER system for Named Entity Recognition has been updated, however with some slighly modifications.
-Improvement in precision and recall are expected globally.
+6. The model for recognising Named Entities for english has been updated resulting in higher precision and recall.
+There are however with some modifications in some of the recognised entities:
-Named Entities of type `PERIOD` are not resolved anymore in wikipedia, they are also matched using a Longest Entity Match, this means that a string `.. the forces fought in Paris from 12 April to 23 August` will match the entire string `from 12 April to 23 August` as `PERIOD`.
+ - Named Entities of type `PERIOD` are not resolved anymore in wikipedia, they are also matched using a Longest Entity Match, this means that a string `.. the forces fought in Paris from 12 April to 23 August` will match the entire string `from 12 April to 23 August` as `PERIOD`.